Searching for gluon saturation effects in the momentum transfer dependence of coherent charmonium electroproduction off nuclei: Introduction

 The impact of the $\vec r$-$\vec b$ correlation on the magnitude of differential cross sections in exclusive photo-production of heavy quarkonia on protons has been studied in Ref.~ \cite{Kopeliovich:2021dgx}.
 The nodal structure of the wave functions for radially excited heavy quarkonium states enhances the onset of the correlation effect and thus provides additional constraints on the models for the $b$-dependent dipole amplitude.
 The importance of the color dipole orientation in other processes has been discussed in Ref.~ \cite{Kopeliovich:2021dgx} (see also references therein).
 The $\vec r$-$\vec b$ correlation has been also omitted in Ref.~ \cite{Mantysaari:2024zxq} analyzing the impact-parameter dependence in the initial condition of the Balitsky–Kovchegov (BK) equation \cite{balitsky,kovchegov}.

-We expect a rather small effect of the $\vec r$-$\vec b$ correlation in processes on nuclear targets \cite{Kopeliovich:2022jwe}.
+However, in comparison with nucleon target, the effect of $\vec r$-$\vec b$ correlation is diluted in processes on nuclear targets \cite{Kopeliovich:2022jwe}.
 A rather weak impact of the dipole orientation on the azimuthal asymmetry of photons and pions has been found and analyzed in Refs.~ \cite{Kopeliovich:2008dy,Kopeliovich:2007sd,Kopeliovich:2007fv,Kopeliovich:2008nx}.
 Nevertheless, in the present paper, we implement this effect in calculations of $d\sigma^{\gamma^*A\to V A}/dt$, thus minimizing the theoretical uncertainties.
-On the other hand, the $\vec r$-$\vec b$ correlation has a large impact on the magnitudes of $t$-dependent nuclear transparency, Eq.~(\ref{tr-t}), which is effective for the study of CT effects.

 The LHC and LHeC kinematic region, related to the condition (\ref{lc-qq}), gives rise to a maximal strength of the higher-twist quark shadowing.
 However, such a shadowing correction is rather small for the photo- and electroproduction of heavy quarkonia due to the large heavy quark mass.
 Then the main nuclear effect comes from the leading-twist gluon shadowing, which is related to the higher Fock components of the projectile photon containing gluons.
 According to the analysis in Ref.~ \cite{Kopeliovich:2022jwe}, the dominant contribution to nuclear shadowing comes from the $|Q\bar QG\ra$ Fock component.
 We implement the gluon shadowing (GS) corrections in our calculations of nuclear cross sections from Refs.~ \cite{Ivanov:2002kc,Kopeliovich:1999am,Kopeliovich:2022jwe}.
 Inclusion of higher multi-gluon Fock components $|Q\bar QnG\ra$ is still a challenge.
 However, their effect is essentially taken into account by the eikonalization of the GS correction factor.